What Was New York Originally Called

 Trends and Latest Developments in New Amsterdam's History

 Another trend is the increasing focus on the relationship between New Amsterdam and the Lenape people, the Native American tribe that originally inhabited Manhattan Island.
-Historians are exploring the complex interactions between the Dutch settlers and the Lenape, examining the impact of colonization on the Lenape's culture, land, and way of life.
+Also, historians are exploring the complex interactions between the Dutch settlers and the Lenape, examining the impact of colonization on the Lenape's culture, land, and way of life.
 This research is helping to provide a more nuanced and accurate understanding of New Amsterdam's history.

 Tips and Expert Advice for Exploring New Amsterdam's History